nette/security/readme.md

 }
 ```

 As you already know, logging the user out does not erase his identity.
-Thus, method `getIdentity()` still returns object `Identity`, including all granted roles.
+Thus, method `getIdentity()` still returns object `SimpleIdentity`, including all granted roles.
 The Nette Framework adheres to the principle of "less code, more security", so when you are checking roles, you do not have to check whether the user is logged in too.
 Method `isInRole()` works with **effective roles**, ie if the user is logged in, roles assigned to identity are used, if he is not logged in, an automatic special role `guest` is used instead.

 Authorizator